wudixiaop/ShaderlabVS/README.md

 ShaderlabVS
 ===========

-🔥 **ShaderlabVS is upgraded to Omni Shader Tools For Unity, featuring a completely rewritten parser from the ground up.
+🔥 **ShaderlabVS is upgraded to Omni Shader Tools for Unity, featuring a completely rewritten parser from the ground up.
 Try it from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=amlovey.omnishaderunityvs) or visit <https://omnishader.amlovey.com>.**

 -----
 ShaderlabVS is a Visual Studio Plugin for Unity Shaderlab programming.